BITSAT 2024 Syllabus, Download PDF

 The BITSAT online test is conducted on the basis of NCERT syllabus for 11th and 12th class.
 The candidates have to prepare according to the topics mentioned in the BITSAT syllabus.
-Here we are providing you the complete section-wise and topic-wise syllabus of the BITSAT online test.
+Here we are providing you the complete section-wise and topic-wise syllabus of the BITSAT examination.